 Call me pioneer lady.
 Or call me self reliant.
 You can even call me cheap.
 I just really love exploring simpler times when most household items were made at home.
 I bottle fruit.
 I sew.
 I bake from scratch.
 I dig do it yourself projects.
 So when my daughter shared with me how to make homemade laundry soap, I was all for doing it myself.

 Making homemade laundry soap has made a resurgence the past year or so.
-I've seen numerous blog posts on it, read articles in the newspaper, and know several people (including a 70-something lady friend and a niece-in-law) besides my daughter who tout the low cost, low hassle, better for you, homemade laundry soap.
-Once again, peer pressure and my personal intrigue won.
+I’ve seen numerous blog posts on it, read articles in the newspaper, and know several people (including a 70-something lady friend and a niece-in-law) besides my daughter who tout the low cost, low hassle, better for you, homemade laundry soap.

 Here is my recipe and the steps to make your own homemade laundry detergent: